AlimoRabbani/iTunification/README.md

 About:
 --------------------------------------
 iTunification started based on the idea behind Now Playing, a similar application with more resource usage.
 It then developed further with comments and feedback from other people.
-Visit developer website at http://onible.com/blog/2012/08/13/itunification-itunes-integration-with-notification-center-in-os-x-mountain-lion/.
+Visit developer website at http://onible.com/iTunification/.

 **Engineering & Development:** Alimohammad Rabbani

 **Graphic Design:** Kamyar Allahverdi

-**Testing:** Kamyar Allahverdi, Sadjad Fouladi, Mostafa Vafi

 Release History:
 --------------------------------------
+* **Version 1.6:**
+    * Added Feature: Song details are shown in status bar
+	* Added Feature: Added option to keep a history of notifications in Notification Center.
+	* Added Feature: Added option not to show notifications when music player is active.
+    * Bug Fixed: A bug is fixed where cover arts did not load for some songs.
+	* Bug Fixed: Memory leakage with Growl notifications is solved.
+	* Bug Fixed: A bug is fixed where selecting notifications opened iTunes instead of Spotify.

 * **Version 1.5:**
     * Added Feature: Growl support.
     * Added Feature: Cover art for Growl.